 Nations of purpose should, at least:

-It is naive to presume that companies are the principal drivers of forced labour and that the arrangements to this issue lie primarily in their grasp.
-Government disappointments, free enterprises, destitution, rejection and unemployment, the absence of parliamentary space and rights for labourers are all basic factors and will require facilitated endeavors by a wide scope of performers cooperating and independently to address them.
+It is naive to presume that companies are the principal drivers of forced labor and that the arrangements to this issue lie primarily in their grasp.
+Government disappointments, free enterprises, destitution, rejection and unemployment, the absence of parliamentary space, and rights for laborers are all basic factors and will require facilitated endeavors by a wide scope of performers cooperating and independently to address them.

 Writer Samia Ehsan Department of Anthropology University of Dhaka

 - Heerlen, A. V (n.d.).
 IDENTIFYING, MANAGING, MITIGATING AND PREVENTING FORCED … Retrieved from https://www.ethicaltrade.org/sites/default/files/shared_resources/eti_background_paper_on_forced_labour_modern_slavery_oct_15_0.pdf

 - Siddiqui, K. (2019, December 01).
 Victims of modern slavery both at home and abroad.
 Retrieved from https://tbsnews.net/bangladesh/victims-modern-slavery-both-home-and-abroad